wilsonliaows/docs/connectors/on-prem-files/trigger-new-csv.md

 ### 2.1 Schedule settings
 Configure this to tell the trigger how often it should check for new CSV file in on-premises folder.
 There are 2 ways to schedule: **interval** and **date/time**.

-Using **interval**, you are telling the trigger to check after certain amount of time.
+Using **interval**, you are telling the trigger to check after a certain amount of time.

 ![Interval schedule](/assets/images/connectors/on-prem-files/trigger-interval.png)

-Using **date/time**, you are telling the trigger to check at specific time every day.
+Using **date/time**, you are telling the trigger to check at a specific time every day.

 ![Date/time schedule](/assets/images/connectors/on-prem-files/trigger-schedule.png)